mu-semtech/ember-data-table/README.md

     };
 }
 ```

+The `DataTableRouteMixin` also sets the `isLoadingModel` flag on the controller while the route's model is being loaded.
+Passing this flag to the data table's `isLoading` property will show a spinner while data is loaded.

 ### Default Query Params
 The `DefaultQueryParams` mixin provides sensible defaults for the `page` (default: 0), `size` (default: 25) and `filter` (default: '') query parameters.
 The mixin can be mixed in a controller that uses the `page` and `filter` query params.